CoderCharlize/StatsScience/README.md

-Coding courseworks for MSc Statistical Science at University of Oxford, including exercises for Statistical Machine Learning and Bayes Methods (MCMC).
+Coding courseworks for MSc Statistical Science, including exercises for Statistical Machine Learning and Bayes Methods.